RobRich999/Chromium_Clang/LLVM/README.md

 All builds are bootstrapped.
 There is no need to pass the --bootstrap option, which will now error.

 LLVM is built with -march=native, Polly, and other optimizations.
-Optimizations have beeb carried down into the PGO, ThinLTO, and BOLT build options.
+Optimizations have been carried down into the PGO, ThinLTO, and BOLT build options.

 Using --without-android and --without-fuchsia now skips downloading the ARM sysroots.
 The options have not otherwise been tested.